septentrio-gnss/septentrio_gnss_driver/README.md

       + If true, the point at which the INS navigation solution (e.g. in `insnavgeod` ROS topic) is calculated will be the POI as defined above (`poi_frame_id`), otherwise it'll be the main GNSS antenna (`frame_id`).
 Has to be set to `true` if tf shall be published.
       + default: `true`
     + `ins_vsm`: Configuration of the velocity sensor measurements.
-      + `keep_open` determines wether connections to receive VSM shall be kept open on driver shutdown.
-If set to `true` the Rx will still be able to use external VSM info to improve its localization.
-        + default: `true`
       + `ros`: VSM info received from ROS msgs
         + `source`: Specifies which ROS message type shall be used, options are `odometry` or `twist`.
 Accordingly, a subscriber is established of the type [`nav_msgs/Odometry.msg`](https://docs.ros2.org/foxy/api/nav_msgs/msg/Odometry.html) or [`geometry_msgs/TwistWithCovarianceStamped.msg`](https://docs.ros2.org/foxy/api/geometry_msgs/msg/TwistWithCovarianceStamped.html) listening on the topics `odometry_vsm` or `twist_vsm` respectively.
 Only linear velocities are evaluated.
 Measurements have to be with respect to the frame aligned with the vehicle and defined by `ins_spatial_config.vsm_lever_arm` or tf-frame `vsm_frame_id`, see also comment in [`nav_msgs/Odometry.msg`](https://docs.ros2.org/foxy/api/nav_msgs/msg/Odometry.html) that twist should be specified in `child_frame_id`.
           + default: ""